 While some might say that you should maintain a focus keyword density of at least 3% on your blog posts, it doesn’t always work that way!

 And if I end up doing that, it’s going to look spammy and uncomfortable to read.
-Put in simple phrases, this would turn out to be a perfect example for “keyword stuffing”!
+Put in simple phrases, this would turn out to be a perfect example of “keyword stuffing”!

 Instead, you can try using your focus keyword